dilshankarunarathne/c-sharp-notes/README.md

 - So an interface is purely a declaration.
 Members of an interface do not have implementation.
 - An interface can only declare methods and properties, but not fields (because fields are about implementation detail).
 - Members of an interface do not have access modifiers.
+- Interfaces help building loosely coupled applications.
+We reduce the coupling between two classes by putting an interface between them.
+This way, if one of these classes changes, it will have no impact on the class that is dependent on that (as long as the interface is kept the same).